karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/PermissionGroupHasPermissionApiInterface/deletePermissionGroupHasPermissionByPermissionGroupIds.md

-Deletes the permissionGroupHasPermission rows identified by the given permission_group_permission_group_ids.
+Deletes the permission group has permission rows identified by the given permission_group_ids.